-How to use a specially designed document to guide your regular employee catch-ups
+How to use our One to One Meeting Templates to guide your regular employee catch-ups

 It is increasingly accepted that regular feedback sessions yield positive results for employees, managers and the company as a whole.
 The Corporate Executive Board (CEB) and Deloitte have both found frequent feedback given in the form of regular employee check-ins has a significant impact on both employee engagement and performance.